-The consultation may happen by way of telemedicine, teledentistry or telehealth.
+The consultation by a physician or specialist may happen by way of telemedicine, teledentistry or telehealth.

 Your student policy covers telemedicine, teledentistry or telehealth.
-All in-person consultant office visits that are covered benefits are also covered if you use telemedicine, teledentistry or telehealth instead.
+All in-person consultant office visits provided by a physician or specialist that are covered benefits are also covered if you use telemedicine, teledentistry or telehealth. instead.